Irina-Camelia Begu: Singles

 Until April 2017, Begu did not made any significant results since the start of the season.
 She then reached quarterfinal of the Premier-level Charleston Open, including win over top 20 Samantha Stosur, right before she later lost to Daria Kasatkina.
 She followed this with semifinal of the Istanbul Cup, but then lost to Elise Mertens.
 At the Madrid Open, she reached third round and also defeated top 20 Elena Vesnina in the first round.
-In July, she reached final of the $100k Southsea, but then lost to Tatjana Maria.
+In July, she reached final of the $100k Southsea Trophy, but then lost to Tatjana Maria.
 Nearly after that, she won title at the Bucharest Open, defeating top 50 Julia Görges in the final and not losing a single set in the entire tournament.
 In the semifinal, she defeated top 40 Carla Suárez Navarro.
 She then did not do well, but in October, she reached semifinal of the Premier-level Kremlin Cup, where she was defeated by Daria Kasatkina.
 Previously, in the second round, she defeated top 30 Anastasija Sevastova.
 Through whole of the year, she stayed in the top 70.

 Doubles

-In February 2015, Begu finished as runner-up at the Rio Open, alongside Maria Irigoyen.
+In February 2015, Begu finished runner-up alongside Maria Irigoyen at the Rio Open.
 At the Madrid Open, she reached her first Premier Mandatory quarterfinal.
-At the 2015 Canadian Open, she reached first Premier 5 quarterfinal, and then at the 2015 Wuhan Open, alongside Monica Niculescu, she reached her first final from that level.
+At the Canadian Open, she reached first Premier 5 quarterfinal, and then at the 2015 Wuhan Open, alongside Monica Niculescu, she reached her first final from that level.
 They lost to Martina Hingis and Sania Mirza.
 She finished season with the final of the Premier-level Kremlin Cup.
 Right after that, she debuted in the top 30.
 The following year, she continued with significant performances at the Premier 5-level, reaching semifinal at the 2016 Italian Open.
 However, her other results during the season of 2016 was not such significant.
 She started year inside top 30, then start dropping at the rankings and finished year outside the top 150.
 In 2017, she first got recognised at the Madrid Open, where she reached semifinal alongside Simona Halep.
 She followed this with her first 2017 French Open quarterfinal alongside Zheng Saisai, where they lost to Ashleigh Barty and Casey Dellacqua.
 In July 2017, alongside Raluca Olaru, she won Bucharest Open, defeating Elise Mertens and Demi Schuurs in the final.
 Then, again with Olaru, she reached quarterfinal of the Cincinnati Open.
 At the 2017 Tianjin Open, she won title alongside Sara Errani.
 Unlike in 2016, she start climbing in the rankings and returned to the top 40 in October.